atindraraut/hubspot-crm-integration/README.md

 ## Conclusion

-This assignment turned out to be much more engaging and educational than I initially expected.
+This project turned out to be much more engaging and educational than I initially expected.
 I started with what seemed like a straightforward integration project and ended up building something that's genuinely sophisticated and production-ready.

 The most rewarding moment was seeing the webhook automation work end-to-end for the first time.
-Creating a contact in HubSpot, assigning an owner, and immediately seeing the webhook fire with the exact data format specified in the assignment - that was really satisfying.
+Creating a contact in HubSpot, assigning an owner, and immediately seeing the webhook fire with the exact data format specified in the project - that was really satisfying.

 The API system also evolved into something much more robust than I originally planned.
-It not only handles all the assignment requirements but also includes additional features that would be valuable in real-world business scenarios.
+It not only handles all the project requirements but also includes additional features that would be valuable in real-world business scenarios.

 This project effectively combined workflow automation with API development in an interesting way, and I definitely learned a lot about both HubSpot's platform capabilities and best practices for building integration systems.

-Thank you for providing such an engaging assignment that challenged me to think about both technical implementation details and overall user experience.
+Thank you for providing such an engaging project that challenged me to think about both technical implementation details and overall user experience.
 I really enjoyed working on something that feels like it could be genuinely useful in a real business context!

 ---